FREQUENTLY ASKED QUESTIONS ABOUT THE VOLUNTEER PROGRAM

 What arrangements are made for when I arrive at the airport?

-The Baywatch Project will meet you at the airport upon your arrival and transport you to the volunteer house.
+The Algoa Baywatch will meet you at the airport upon your arrival and transport you to the volunteer house.

 What happens during orientation?